sedos-project/organization/docs/visitor/model/results.md

 - Other: if necessary, the scaling of the y-axis can be changed here by changing the unit

-- Graph: selection of the plot type and display
+- Graph: selection of the plot type and display; if required, add subplots; define x- and y-axis and if helpful change the coloring depending on the different choosing options under scenario

-- Display: illustration and labeling
+- Display: illustration and labeling; change x- and y-title and add a legend if required

 - Load Filter Settings: load ready-made and saved diagrams